OpenLineage/docs/docs/integrations/airflow/extractors/custom-extractors.md

 # Custom extractors

-OpenLineage integration works by detecting which Airflow operators your dag is using, and extracting lineage data from them using extractors.
+This integration works by detecting which Airflow operators your DAG is using, and extracting lineage data from them using corresponding extractors.

-However, not all operators are covered, in particular third party providers might not.
-To handle this situation, OpenLineage allows you to provide custom extractors for any operators.
+However, not all operators are covered.
+In particular, third party providers may not be.
+To handle this situation, OpenLineage allows you to provide custom extractors for any operators where there is not one built-in.

-If you want to extract lineage from your own Operators, you will prefer directly implementing [lineage support as described here](../operator.md).
+If you want to extract lineage from your own Operators, you may prefer directly implementing [lineage support as described here](../operator.md).

 ## Interface